 O'Kyan began his military career in Ireland by leading a raid on the Danish general Turgesius at Limerick.
 At the time, Canute the Dane ruled in England, and in parts of Ireland.
 On the occasion of Canute's birthday, Turgesuis ordered the whole contingent of Danish officers in Ireland to report to Limerick for a celebration.
 The Irish king, upon learning this, dispatched a detail to Limerick.
 The Irish force killed the Danish officers once they became drunk at the celebration, and delivered Limerick to the Irish king.
 Canute then sent a strong force to Ireland with the intent to punish the Irish who were involved in the incident.

-Sir Maurice adhered firmly with the Bruces, and was, as a result, rewarded again with honors and lands.
-Robert the Bruce, after his defeat at Dalree by the Macdougals, took refuge at Buchanan House, and was subsequently transported to a place of safety.
+Sir Maurice adhered firmly with the Bruces, and was, as a result, rewarded again with honours and lands.
+Robert the Bruce, after his defeat at Dalree by the Macdougall's, took refuge at Buchanan House and was subsequently transported to a place of safety.
 There is a cave near the shore of Loch Lomond, in Buchanan parish, named King's Cave and it is said that King Robert overnighted in that cave during his journey to Buchanan.
 Robert II referred to the Laird of Buchanan as our cousin, a phrase used towards men of rank.

 As a reward, the Dauphin granted Buchanan a crest which contained a right hand holding aloft the coronet of a duke wreathed by two laurel branches.